molily/molily.de/_posts/2019-02-03-testing-angular.md

 ### Tailoring your testing approach

-While there are several competing schools of thoughts and methodologies, there is not one correct approach to testing.
+There is not one correct approach to testing.
+In fact there are several competing schools of thoughts and methodologies.
 Learn from other’s experience, but develop a testing approach that suits your application, your team, your project or business.

 Before you start setting up tests, you should examine the current situation of your application: